Michal1411/Galaxy-RBX-Manager/README.md

 > The screenshots use Galaxy's built-in demo preview.
 No real session cookie, webhook URL, or private account information is shown.

+<a id="install"></a>
 ## 📦 Install

 1. Open the [latest GitHub Release](../../releases/latest).
 2. Download `Galaxy RBX Manager.exe` and `SHA256SUMS.txt`.
-3. Put the executable in its own folder and verify the checksum if desired.
+3. Keep the executable in its own folder and verify the checksum if desired.
 4. Start Galaxy before launching multiple Roblox clients.

 **Requirements:** Windows 10 or Windows 11 x64 and the desktop Roblox Player.
 Galaxy is portable and does not require a separate Node.js, Electron, or WebView2 installation.